 - Add leek and sauté for 2 minutes, stirring frequently so that it does not burn.

 - Press "Cancel" on the Instant Pot.
 Add beef broth to deglaze the pot, wait 15 seconds, and scrape the bottom of the pot clean with a plastic spoon.

-- Add tomato paste, coconut aminos, thyme, 1 tsp kosher salt and ½ tsp black pepper to the pot and stir.
-Put the roast back in the pot and scrape any juices that it left behind on the plate into the pot with a spatula (leave no flavour behind!!!).
+- Add tomato paste, coconut aminos, thyme, 1 teaspoon kosher salt and ½ teaspoon black pepper to the pot and stir.
+Put the roast back in the pot and scrape any juices that it left behind on the plate into the pot with a spatula (leave no flavor behind!!!).
 Close the lid of the Instant Pot and set pressure release valve to "Sealing."
 Press the "Meat" button and set timer for 50 minutes.
 While the roast is cooking, chop carrots, potatoes and oyster mushrooms.

 - Once the cooking cycle has completed, quick release the pressure.
 Using a fresh set of tongs, carefully flip the roast over to the opposite side in the pot.
 Add the carrots, potatoes and mushrooms to the broth around the roast, being careful of hot, splashing broth.
 Use the tongs to gently push the vegetables as far down into the broth as possible.

 - Close the lid of the Instant Pot and set pressure release valve to "Sealing."
 Press the "Pressure Cook" or "Manual" button and set timer for 3 minutes.